lfborjas/swiss-ephemeris/README.md

 main :: IO
 main = do
-  -- location of your ephemeris directory, must be absolute.
+  -- location of your ephemeris directory.
 We bundle a sample one in `swedist`. setEphemeridesPath "./swedist/sweph_18"

   let time = julianDay 1989 1 6 0.0